spectraneo/DSA/README.md

 ### Prerequisites
 - .NET 8.0 SDK or later
+- Any of the following IDEs:
-- Visual Studio 2022 or Visual Studio Code with C# extension
+  - Visual Studio 2022
+  - Visual Studio Code with C# extension
+  - JetBrains Rider

 ### Building and Running